HomeGuidesAPI Reference

 1. Review the steps above and ensure the MCP server is configured correctly.

-2. Restart the app to refresh your client.
+2. Terminate all processes and relaunch the app to refresh your client.

 If you’re getting inaccurate or inconsistent responses: